OlivierSohn/hamazed/BACKLOG.md

 - add a keyboard so that players can play music collaboratively: the note should transit through the server before being played so that both players have the latency.

-- on linux glfw (or is it due to the graphic driver?), some fonts are too big.

 - animate on rebound on Z wall : wave on frame: ?